A Made Up Mind

 This type of indecisiveness was a major pattern in my life for many years.

 But the funny thing was my inability to decide wasn't because I did not know what I wanted to do.
-Most times I knew what I want to do.
-No, my problem was I was consumed with the need to make sure that whatever I did, it was the "right thing."
-Whatever the right thing was; which by the way most times I did not have a clue what that really meant because choices, just like life, are not always black and white or cut and dry.
+Most times, I knew what I want to do.
+No, my problem was that I was consumed with the need to make sure that whatever I did was the "right thing."
+Whatever the right thing was, which by the way, most times, I did not have a clue what that really meant because choices, just like life, are not always black and white or cut and dry.

-This decision not to consistently share my writing created periods in my life where I debated and denied myself what I knew all along to be my truth, I wanted to be a writer.
-But my inability to make the decision about the thing I wanted to do was built on a foundation of fear.
-The reality was I was afraid of what other people, especially those close to me would say or think about my choices.
-There was an internal debate going on between the creative person who wanted to take flight and risk pursuing my dreams and the responsible person who was bogged down by the idea that I needed to be smart and make wise choices and "do the right thing".
+This decision not to consistently share my writing created periods in my life where I debated and denied myself what I knew all along to be my truth; I wanted to be a writer.
+But my inability to decide about the thing I wanted to do was built on a foundation of fear.
+The reality was I was afraid of what other people, especially those close to me, would say or think about my choices.
+There was an internal debate going on between the creative person who wanted to take flight and risk pursuing my dreams and the responsible person who was bogged down by the idea that I needed to be smart and make wise choices and "do the right thing."

 And so the life of a writer, who earned money from her work, did not seem to be the right thing, and my dreams continued to be put on hold.

 But then a shift began to take place.
 I began to let go of this pressure-filled idea that I had to choose smart and wise all the time.
-I started to approach my choices and my life in a different way.
-Because I had spent so much time trying to figure out what not to do, my indecisiveness had robbed me of some valuable life experiences and of opportunities to learn to live in my choices, whether good or bad and to grow from the lessons each choice had to teach me.
+I started to approach my choices and my life differently.
+Because I had spent so much time trying to figure out what not to do, my indecisiveness had robbed me of some valuable life experiences and of opportunities to learn to live in my choices, whether good or bad, and to grow from the lessons each choice had to teach me.

-The mental shift I made, allowed me to embrace three truths that I now use as my guide.
-These truths help me when I am in a position where I need to make difficult decisions or when I am feeling stuck and not sure what direction to go in.
+The mental shift I made allowed me to embrace three truths that I now use as my guide.
+These truths help me when I am in a position where I need to make difficult decisions or feel stuck and not sure what direction to go in.

-*When I remain true to myself, my most authentic self, I am then able to make decisions from a place of love and not fear.
-My decision making in the past was solely fear based.
-When I am in a place of fear my mind does crazy things like doubt and create a lot of negative thoughts and energy.
-When I decide from a space of love and without holding on so tightly to what I think should happen after I make the choice, I feel better and the decision is made easier.
-Fear is still present but I am learning how to not let it be the foundation on which my decisions are built on.
+*When I remain true to myself, my most authentic self, I can make decisions from a place of love and not fear.
+My decision-making in the past was solely fear-based.
+When I am in a place of fear, my mind does crazy things like doubt and creates many negative thoughts and energy.
+When I decide from a space of love and without holding on so tightly to what I think should happen after making a choice, I feel better, and the decision is made easier.
+Fear is still present, but I am learning how not to let it be the foundation on which my decisions are built.

 Deciding is not always easy because life can sometimes be hard.
 And the choices we have to make can be even harder.
-Though there are some decisions that are easy and automatic like what show to watch on tv or what tube of toothpaste to buy.
-But then there are the other decisions, the game changers.
-These are the ones we tend to struggle with the most because these types of decisions can change our lives in ways we could not even begin to imagine.
+Though there are some easy and automatic decisions, like what show to watch on tv or what tube of toothpaste to buy.
+But then there are the other decisions, the game-changers.
+These are the ones we tend to struggle with the most because these decisions can change our lives in ways we could not even begin to imagine.

 I don't always get it right; no one does.
-And yes, the occasional dining out still presents some challenges, but I am happy I have grown tremendously in my ability to have a made up mind.
-I am learning to be okay with my choices and to cut down all the internal chatter that goes on inside of me when I have to make a choice.
+And yes, the occasional dining out still presents some challenges, but I am happy I have grown tremendously in my ability to have a made-up mind.
+I am learning to be okay with my choices and cut down all the internal chatter inside me when I have to make a choice.

-A made up mind allowed me to start wordsbytara.com and to pursue what I believe is my purpose to write and share words that make a difference in the lives of people.
+A made-up mind allowed me to start wordsbytara.com and pursue what I believe is my purpose to write and share words that make a difference in people's lives.